“A sequence-specific mRNA degradation is governed by the smaller dsRNA mediated process called the RNAi or RNA interference.”

 However, the modified siRNA must be tested first, before introduction otherwise, the nuclease misses the dsRNA degradation.

-The siRNA used in the RNAi must be thermodynamically favourable.
+The siRNA used in the RNAi must be thermodynamically favorable.

 The siRNA must have low melting temperature and duplex stability towards the 5’ end of the guided strand and high melting temperature and high duplex stability towards the passenger strand.